 In the UK Caplin Solar Ltd and its home building development company Caplin Homes, have developed a Hybrid PVT panel system combined with ground source heat pumps and a Earth heat bank.
 Visit the web site to find out more, as the first 47 NEW build project is due for completion early this year (2020) . http://www.caplinsolar.co.uk

-If anybody is interested in the purchase of a PVT solar panel, contact me, so I can provide a Thermal Store system that works together with the Caplin PVT solar panels.
+If anybody is interested in the purchase of a PVT solar panel, contact me, so I can provide one of my updated and very efficient Thermal Store system that works together with the Caplin PVT solar panels and heat pumps